Airports in The Netherlands

 - Car rental: Europcar, Hertz, Sixt

 LELYSTAD AIRPORT [LEY], in Flevoland province, handles only non-commercial flights (sight seeing, flight training, corporate) at the moment.
-This will change in the near future once an expansion project is completed.
-The airport will be able to handle 10,000 flights a year to start, growing to 25,000 and eventually 40,000.
-The additional capacity is needed because Amsterdam Airport Schiphol is at the maximum number of flights allowed per year by the Dutch government.
-Once the redevelopment is completed (expected at the end of 2021), Lelystad will be able to handle 10,000 flights per year, which will grow to 25,000 and later 40,000.
+This may change in the near future if approval is given for Lelystad Airport to handle overflow capacity from Schiphol Airport.
+An expansion project was completed that would allow Lelystad Aiport to handle up to 25,000 flights a year.
+However there has been push back from residents who believe studies completed on noise pollution were not accurate.
+The additional capacity is needed because Amsterdam Airport Schiphol is already over the maximum number of flights allowed per year by the Dutch government.

 Related information…